 Libby Hemphill, Ph.D.

 Libby (Ph.D., University of Michigan) directs the CaSM Lab.
-She is an Assistant Professor of Communication and Information Studies at the Illinois Institute of Technology.
+She is an Associate Professor of Communication and Information Studies at the Illinois Institute of Technology.
 Libby is broadly interested in computer-mediated communication, social media, digital humanities, and organizational behavior.
 She maintains an individual website as well.

 Xi (M.S., Illinois Institute of Technology) is a Ph.D. student in Technology and Humanities.
 Xi’s Master’s thesis situates fan study in the broad context of social media.
 She is interested in collaborative activities on social media, social network analysis, and information visualization.
 View her personal website.

 Andrew (M.A., DePaul University) is a Ph.D. candidate in Technical Communication at Illinois Institute of Technology.
 Andrew’s interests include human behavior on social networking sites, social action in technical communication, social network analysis (SNA), and data visualization.
 To view his CV, research agenda, and projects, please visit his personal site.

 Carol has always been fascinated by people and cultures, especially where they intersect with technology.
 She is a Computer Science graduate student at Illinois Tech with a B.A. in Anthropology from Boston University.
 She is interested in using social media to identify patterns in human behavior.

 Josh is an undergaduate research assistant majoring in Psychology and minoring in Information Technology and Management.
 He’s helping to develop a scale to measure verbal violence in tweets and exploring the utility of Mechanical Turk for scale validation.

 Ameena is persuing a B.S./M.S. in Computer Sicence at Illinois Tech.
 She is working to collect and analyze social media data for the Social Media and Civic Engagement projects.
 She is especially interested in data science and machine learning.